Blockworks-Projects/api-docs/README.md

 ### Daily Metrics Validation
 Automated workflow that runs every morning (8:00 AM UTC) to validate API metrics and sends Slack alerts when issues are detected (new/missing metrics, API errors, validation failures).

+### Test Slack Integration
+Manual workflow for testing Slack notifications with mock validation data.
+Use this to verify webhook configuration and message formatting.

 # Why [Bun](https://bun.sh)?

 - **Native TypeScript Support**: No additional transpilation setup required